ideaportriga/magnet-ai/SECURITY.md

 ### Licenses

 All dependencies must be compatible with Apache License 2.0.
-See our [license check workflow](.github/workflows/license-check.yml) for automated verification.

 ### Data Protection